-What sets these developments apart, though, is that residents own both their property and the lot on which it sits.
-There are common areas that are collectivity owned by the PUD's residents.
-A homeowner's association, made up of officers elected by the PUD’s owners, govern the management and operation of these common areas.
+What sets these developments apart, though, is that residents within a PUD own both their property and the lot on which it sits.
+There are common areas that are collectively owned by the PUD's residents.
+Meanwhile, a homeowner's association, made up of officers elected by the PUD’s owners, governs the management and operation of these common areas.

 Is a PUD the right housing choice for you?
 That depends on how comfortable you are following the rules set by a homeowners association and how excited you are to live in a self-contained community.

 What Is A Planned Unit Development (PUD) In Real Estate?

 Buying into a PUD is much like purchasing a condo: You own your home but share ownership of the development's common areas with your neighbors.
 Unlike with a condo, you can purchase homes of many different types, including townhouses and single-family homes.

 PUDs don’t have to follow traditional zoning standards.
 Neighborhoods in a PUD can contain single-family homes, condos, townhomes, stores, restaurants and public assets such as community centers and swimming pools all clustered together.
 Some homes might be zoned to sit close to the edge of roads, while others might be required to sit several feet back.
 Often one set of blocks in a PUD will contain residences that look completely different from those in another set.

 PUDs also often feature amenities that are difficult to find in other developments, everything from high-end fitness centers to stores and luxury swimming pools.
 The goal is to create a sort of miniature city for residents.
 They can bank, exercise, dine out and in many cases even go to school without leaving the PUD.